 5. Promote the health and wellness of your pets within the home

-Millions of Americans share their homes with pets, and for most, it is truly a rewarding experience.
-The unconditional love and loyalty of an animal is well worth spending a little time and applying some creativity toward designing a pet-friendly home.
-For more fun and cool ideas to make your four-legged buddies happy, check out some ideas for inspiration here.
+The unconditional love and loyalty of an animal are well worth spending a little time and applying some creativity toward designing a pet-friendly home.
+For more inspiration to make your four-legged buddies happy, check out some ideas here.